mabel-dev/opteryx.dev/docs/sql-reference/adv-working-with-timestamps.md

 ## Implicit Casting

-In many situation where a timestamp is expected, if an [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339) formatted string is provided, the engine will interpret as a timestamp.
+In many situation where a timestamp is expected, if an [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339) formatted string is provided, the engine will default to interpretting as a timestamp.
+However, for reliability, you should not rely on the engine doing this for you.

 ## Timezones